-And amid all of it, it was the Ross Island which remained the Administrative Headquarters for the Britishers until 1945-1946.
+And amid all of it, it was the Ross Island which remained the Administrative Headquarters for the Britishers between 1945-1946.
 It is intriguing to know that Netaji Subhash Chandra Bose had also stayed here during his visit to Port Blair from 29th - 31st December in 1943.

-This island became the base of British Authorities for their administration works.
+Soon, this island became the base of British Authorities for their administration works.
 However, at an initial level, the crude barracks of bamboo and grass had to be put up for the prisoners while the rest of the party had stayed on board the ships which had brought them.

 It was from 1942 to 1945, that this island was occupied by the Japanese.
-And during this particular timeframe, the government house became the residence for the Japenese admiral for a period of the next three years.
+And during this particular timeframe, the government house became the residence for the Japenese admiral for the next three years.
 During this time, Netaji Subhash Chandra Bose also hoisted the Indian flag over the government house where the Japanese admiral had stayed.
 The Japanese people also left their impression on the island in the form of bunkers which the tourists can see till date.

-Ancient Presbyterian Church - Built out of stone, the Ancient Presbyterian Church stands among the most important remnants of the British colonial rule.
+Ancient Presbyterian Church.
+Built out of stone, the Ancient Presbyterian Church stands among the most important remnants of the British colonial rule.
 The church encompasses various windows that were constructed from durable teak, the spot offers wonderful views of its surroundings.

-The Majestic Chief Commissioner’s Bungalow - It is a brilliant structure of the colonial times.
+The Majestic Chief Commissioner’s Bungalow.
+It is a brilliant structure of colonial times.
 It still carries the same opulence even in its ruins.
 The bungalow has been encompassed with a lavish ballroom, splendid bedrooms, big dining rooms along with many drawing rooms.
 The outer side of this bungalow has been encircled with a beautiful pathway and magnificent Amalta gardens which come across as a wonderful spot to explore.

-Remnants of the Club Houses - The British army officials built three imperial clubhouses to fulfill their quirks and desires when they were off duty.
+Remnants of the Club Houses.
+The British army officials built three imperial clubhouses to fulfill their quirks and desires when they were off duty.
 Thus a settlement club was constructed especially for the high-ranked army staff; it stands among one of the top scenic spots of the island.
 The clubhouse is embraced with an amazing dance floor carved on the wood.

-Shopping - Although Ross Island is not that big of a place, yet here you get the opportunity to shop a great number of souvenirs.
+Shopping.
+Although Ross Island is not that big of a place, yet here you get the opportunity to shop a great number of souvenirs.